devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step4.md

 ### Removing Files

-To remove files we have rm command , We can aslo use unlink command which does the same thing yet
+To remove files we have rm command , We can aslo use unlink command which does the same thing yet rm is widely preffered and used command.

+Syntax: